The Beyoncé Experience: Development

 Knowles performing "Naughty Girl" (left) and "Green Light" (right) during the tour.
 She was backed by her all-female band, called Suga Mama who often performed solo instrumentation during her costume changes.

-Early before the release of B'Day in 2006, Beyoncé held a nationwide audition for female musicians which ended in Sony Music Studios where she and her father and collaborator Mathew Beyoncé were among the judges.
+Early before the release of B'Day in 2006, Beyoncé held a nationwide audition for female musicians which ended in Sony Music Studios where she and her father and collaborator Mathew Knowles were among the judges.
 The auditions searched for keyboard players, bassists, guitarists, horn players, percussionists and drummers with stops in New Jersey, Atlanta, Burbank, Chicago and Houston.
 The musicians were asked to re-create the performance of "Work It Out" from the live album Live at Wembley (2004) and be able to perform at least a one-minute solo.
 Beyoncé stated that her goal was to get together a group of "fierce, talented, hungry, beautiful" women and form an all-female band.
 Speaking about her tour and the decision to form a band, Beyoncé said, "I'm all about female empowerment.
 I'm all about pushing the envelope.
 I know it's my responsibility to do something different.
 I said, 'I want a band, I want something different.'"
 She further described the process of choosing the contestants during an interview, saying: "I had worldwide auditions; people flew in from Atlanta, Houston, Israel, all over the world.
 It was extremely difficult [choosing the winners].
 [There are] so many talented women.
 I wanted only a nine-piece band, but the girls were so amazing, I couldn't decide.
 I think I'm going to wind up having 12 people so I have two [people playing] certain instruments, because [some of the contenders] were just brilliant.
 It's a thing called star quality, it's a thing you can't put your finger on, can't describe.
 When they were playing, I said, 'I want to see y'all battle.'
 I brought in two of every instrument and that's how I chose.
 You see the one that really wants it.
 It was so entertaining, the energy, seeing the girls battle ...
 God, it was the best.
 It was magical."
 Between segments of the show, Suga Mama performed periodic instrumental interludes, with every member giving a solo so Beyoncé could change her costumes seven times.
 Describing them as "fantastic", Eamon Sweeney of the Irish Independent noted that "the interval music works perfectly... but two excruciating drum solos are absolutely unnecessary".